brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt">20.
 Forefeast of the Nativity according to the flesh of our Lord Jesus Christ; and commemoration of the holy Bishop and Martyr Ignatios the Godbearer.</span>

 He was a disciple of John the Divine and a successor of the Apostles, becoming the second bishop of Antioch after Evodos in 68.
 He was taken to Rome under Trajan and given as fodder to the lions and fulfilled his course of martyrdom in 167 or 109.
 The remains of his bones were carefully collected by believers and translated to Antioch.
-He was named<span style="mso-spacerun: yes">  </span>Godbearer because he bore God dwelling in his soul, and his heart was aflame with love of him; for he also said, Â‘I am GodÂ’s wheat, and I am ground by the teeth of wild beasts, that I may become pure breadÂ’ (Eusebius, Eccl.
+He was named<span style="mso-spacerun: yes">  </span>Godbearer because he bore God dwelling in his soul, and his heart was aflame with love of him; for he also said, ‘I am God’s wheat, and I am ground by the teeth of wild beasts, that I may become pure bread’ (Eusebius, Eccl.
 Hist.
 3,36).

 **Permission for wine and oil.**